fidr/peppermint/README.md

 # Peppermint

 Simple Elixir HTTP client build on [Mint](https://github.com/elixir-mint/mint).
-It supports both HTTP 1 and HTTP 2 requests.
+It supports both HTTP/1 and HTTP/2 requests.

 Peppermint aims to provide a simple interface build on the modern low-level Mint library.
-It provides a process-less and pool-less architecture.
+It provides a pool-less architecture, but it can be used to build your own connection pools easily.

 Currently peppermint requires elixir `~> 1.10`